Welcome to the Harwich Historical Society online.

 The Harwich Historical Society is a private, non-profit organization that seeks to preserve, collect, and interpret Harwich history through exhibitions, education programs, active collecting, and research.
 The Society is housed in the historic Brooks Academy, the former Pine Grove Seminary.
 The 1844 building is owned by the town of Harwich.

-The Society's collection chronicles several hundred years of Harwich History, highlighted by the Cape's largest cranberry culture exhibit, seasonal changing displays, historic photographs, and manuscripts.
+The Society's collection chronicles several hundred years of Harwich History, highlighted by the Cape's largest cranberry culture exhibit.

 Thompson Clam Bar 1983 Documentary Now on DVD!